 Nose

-Smooth and nuanced, with an aromatic palette of blackcurrant, black cherry, tobacco and white pepper, deliciously complex and spicy.
+Mellow and nuanced, with an aromatic palette of blackcurrant, black cherry, tobacco, and white pepper, deliciously complex and spicy.

 Mouth

-Silky and elegant, it gradually offers magnificent balance and harmony, the flavours comforting the palate with their similarity to our Bordeaux blends, but offering delicious spice right through to a persistent, textured finish.
+Silky and elegant, it gradually reveals a magnificent balance and harmony.
+The flavors comfort the palate with their similarity to our Bordeaux blends, but offer a delicious spiciness right through to a persistent and textured finish.

 Serve